-For a more detailed description of what a flipped classroom is and what in-class activities are possible see CTE Teaching Tips, “Course design: planning a flipped class” and “Online activities and assessment for the flipped classroom”.
-In-class activities After the preparation and design of activities for the in-class portion of your class, your primary role will be to monitor, guide, and support the learning process of your students.
+In-class activities and assessment for the flipped classroom.
 Faculty Innovation Center.
 This guide is designed to walk you through the steps of flipping a single class; the process is scalable for flipping portions of each unit or an entire course.

 One of the major factors in course redesign is the time it takes to do it well.
 We recommend pilot testing the the flipped model with a single class before engaging in a complete redesign.
-Faculty Innovation Center.
+Step 1: Identify where the flipped classroom model makes the most sense for your course The following questions may help you identify a good place to start, whether you have designed your course around learning outcomes or by units: Faculty Innovation Center.
 A flipped class (view image) is one that inverts the typical cycle of content acquisition and application so that students gain necessary knowledge before class, and instructors guide students to actively and interactively clarify and apply that knowledge during class.

 Like the best classes have always done, this approach supports instructors playing their most important role of guiding their students to deeper thinking and higher levels of application.
 A flipped class keeps student learning at the center of teaching.
 Learn More.
 What’s on the Internet for Flipping English Language Instruction? * * * On the Internet * * * Ilka Kostka Northeastern University Boston, MA, USA <i.kostka neu.edu> Robyn Brinks Lockwood Stanford University Stanford, CA, USA <rbrinks stanford.edu> Introduction In July 2015, the authors traveled to Michigan State University to attend FlipCon, the premiere conference for educators who are interested in and passionate about flipping their classes.

 7 Unique Flipped Classroom Models: Which is Right for You?
 Share lectures with video before class, and dedicate class time to activity and discussion.